Automattic/jetpack/readme.txt

 * General: avoid conflicts with other plugins interacting with the AMP plugin and the admin bar.
 * Infinite Scroll: avoid breaking functionality on sites without any footer.
+* Infinite Scroll: avoid any conflict that may cause some posts to be missing from Infinite Scroll load.

 = 8.4.1 =